 Visiting Regional Humanities Faculty Program

 The Hall Center for the Humanities at the University of Kansas is accepting applications for a fourth round of the Visiting Regional Humanities Faculty program.
-This program is open to faculty who hold full-time appointments at universities, community colleges, and liberal arts/private colleges in the state of Kansas Kansas or the greater Kansas City metropolitan area.
+This program is open to faculty, or faculty equivalents, who hold full-time appointments at universities, community colleges, and liberal arts/private colleges in the state of

+Kansas or the greater Kansas City metropolitan area.
 Awards will provide support for a short-term residency of 3-4 weeks at KU, either during the summer or Fall semester.
 Visiting faculty will receive a stipend of $5,000 to cover travel, accommodation, and subsistence while in Lawrence.